 A Little Bit About the Bird

-Budgies are petite, hook-billed birds which, in captivity, live mainly on a diet of seeds, fresh fruits, and veggies.
+Budgies are petite, hook-billed birds that, in captivity, live mainly on a diet of seeds, fresh fruits, and veggies.
 They typically will live twelve to fourteen years, if you take good care of them.
-Budgies are flock birds in the wild, so if you want a budgie that will interact with you, you must keep only one bird to a cage.
-The object is for the bird to see you as its "flock".
-If it has other birds sharing its cage, your budgie will bond with them rather than you.
-Budgies are intelligent little creatures, and can be taught to talk and to do small tricks.
+Budgies are flock birds in the wild, so if you want a budgie that will interact with you, you must keep only one bird per cage.
+The object is for the bird to see you as its "flock."
+If it has other birds sharing its cage, your budgie will bond with them primarily rather than you.
+Budgies are intelligent little creatures and can be taught to talk and to do small tricks.
 Once again, it is necessary to keep the bird by itself in order for it to learn to talk or do tricks.

 Budgies can be sexed as adults by looking at their cere, which is the little band at the top of the beak where the nostrils are located.
 Male budgies will sport a blue or lavender-blue cere, while females' ceres are a dull brown or tan.
 Juvenile budgies all have pinkish-lavender ceres.
 It is not possible to sex a budgie on sight when they are a juvenile.
 If you are keeping a single bird, it does not matter whether you can tell its sex before you buy it, as both sexes can be equally affectionate.